5 ways to enhance your productivity with Legal Tech

 When you work for a legal firm, you are usually faced with a huge workload.
-You are often overwhelmed with files and time passing so quickly that you cannot do everything you have planned.
-Unless you work overtime…
+You are often overwhelmed with files and time passes so quickly that you cannot do everything you have planned.
+Unless you work overtime, of course…

-It is of course possible to improve your productivity as an individual with rigour and methodology.
+Legal professionals have long found ways to improve productivity individually thanks to rigour and methodology.
 But developing positive change for an entire law firm or department is a much more difficult challenge.

 To achieve this, studies have shown the importance for a company to set and record objectives (Pritchard et al., 1988).
 This helps to focus on the essential elements and to implement corrective measures to achieve these objectives.

 In addition, you will avoid any distractions that might take you away from your goal.
-This will not only improve your productivity, but also help you to optimise your expenses and budget.
+This will not only improve your productivity, but also help optimise your expenses and budget.

-If you think your company’s organisation is effective, do not rest on your oars.
-You should look for opportunities to improve it continuously.
+If you think your company’s organisation is already effective, do not rest on your laurels.
+Given today’s competitive environment, you should always be looking for opportunities to improve it.

-Indeed, the legal market is tough and competitive.
-Looking for opportunities to further optimise the organisation and productivity of your business will help you stay ahead of your industry and position you as a market visionary.
-Innovation can make the difference between real success and failure.
+Because the legal market really is tough.
+Looking for opportunities to further optimise the organisation and productivity of your business will help you stay ahead and position you as a market visionary.
+Innovation can make the difference between long-term success and failure.

-Advances in LegalTech can help you revolutionize your practice.
-Improving your productivity means more business for you and your firm, happier clients and greater profits.
+Today, advances in LegalTech can help you revolutionize your practice.
+Improving productivity means more business for you and your firm, happier clients and greater profits.

 1. Automation and machine learning

 For example, IBM’s Watson is an excellent example of a virtuous application of artificial intelligence in the legal field.
-ROSS Intelligence uses Watson to allow users to ask simple questions in the legal field, Ross then reads these questions and answers them in a simplified way, relying on legislation, case law and other legal sources to provide a relevant answer.
-“The possibilities of technology are endless and enormous.
-It is the main driver of the legal industry revolution.”
+ROSS Intelligence uses Watson to allow users to ask simple questions in the legal field; ROSS then reads these questions and answers them in a simplified way, relying on legislation, case law and other legal sources to provide a relevant answer.

-Thus, using a chatbot like Watson and combining it with an automation process like Alf can save time on :
+Using a chatbot like Watson and combining it with an automation process like Alf can save time on:

 – Time and expense tracking